 - It is believed that the Rock sits on a large expanse of water, which if allowed to flow out, has the capability to cover a large portion of land.

 - It is believed that before the end of time Zuma will be at the centre of an enormous settlement.

 - The Rock houses the most powerful spirits around its environs.

 People Who Like Zuma Rock Also Like;

-Located in Abeokuta, Ogun State, this rock is one of the most sought after tourist destinations in Nigeria.
+Located in Abeokuta, Ogun State, this rock is one of the most sought-after tourist destinations in Nigeria.
 It is no surprise that this rock is located in Abeokuta, as the name “Abeokuta” itself means “under the rock”.
-Olumo Rock, which stands at a height of 137 metres above sea level, is a bit easier to climb than the Zuma Rock which stands at a height of 725 metres
+Olumo Rock, which stands at a height of 137 meters above sea level, is a bit easier to climb than the Zuma Rock which stands at a height of 725 meters

 Located very close to Jos, Plateau State, Riyom Rock, is one of the most unusual rock formations in Nigeria.
 It is, in fact, several big rocks laid on top of each other, which is why it is referred to as the three rocks.
 The area surrounding the Riyom Rock is popular for hikes.